studying910/EIW-Flow/README.md

 # EIW-Flow

-This paper is recently submitting to TNNLS.
+This paper is recently submitting to Pattern Recognition.

 Please do not distribute.